 Handle Wildlife and Pests

 Conversations about spring in the Adirondacks all eventually get around to when the black flies will come out.
-It’s a fact of life that from mid-May to late June or early July that these pests are active.
+It’s a fact of life that from mid-May to late June or early July these pests are active.
 But you can get the better of them by wearing long sleeves and pants and using insect repellent containing DEET.
-They are much less active at midday, so planning outdoor activities around their schedule is an easy workaround.
+They are much less active at midday, so plan outdoor activities around their schedule is an easy workaround.

-When you live in the woods bears, raccoons and other critters are sharing your property.
+When you live in the woods bears, raccoons, and other critters are sharing your property.
 Most wildlife issues occur when you offer them a free lunch.
-Seeds from bird feeders, grills and garbage cans are easy targets for wildlife and need to be cleaned up and secured.
+Seeds from bird feeders, grills, and garbage cans are easy targets for wildlife and need to be cleaned up and secured.
 This will keep unwanted interactions at a minimum and keep your property safer.

 Create Your Own Power

 When the power goes out, sometimes it takes a little longer for power to be restored in remote mountain areas.
 Having a backup generator and plenty of firewood keeps you powered up and warm.
 Make sure generators are operated outside with plenty of ventilation and follow the guidelines in the manual.
 For mountain residents, firewood is a local commodity.
 You’ll be splitting and stacking like a pro in no time.